Matt Bradley (basketball): College career

 On November 9, 2018, Bradley made his debut for California, scoring 13 points in a 76–59 loss to Yale.
 On February 24, 2019, he recorded his first double-double with a freshman season-high 23 points, making five three-pointers, and 10 rebounds in a 69–59 loss to Arizona State.
 As a freshman, Bradley averaged 10.9 points, 3.6 rebounds and two assists per game.
 He shot 47.2 percent from three-point range, setting a school freshman record.
 In his sophomore season, Bradley had an expanded role with the departure of leading scorer Justice Sueing.
 On January 9, 2020, Bradley posted 26 points, 10 rebounds and four assists in a 73–66 victory over Washington State.
 In his next game, he made a game-winning three-pointer with six seconds left in overtime against Washington, 61–58.
-As a sophomore, he averaged 17.5 points, 4.9 rebounds and 1.5 assists per game and was named to the Second Team All-Pac-12.
-In his junior season, he averaged 17.9 points, 4.6 rebounds and 1.7 assists per game and repeated as a Second Team All-Pac-12 selection.
+As a sophomore, he averaged 17.5 points, 4.9 rebounds and 1.5 assists per game and was named second-team All-Pac-12.
+In his junior season, he averaged 17.9 points, 4.6 rebounds and 1.7 assists per game and repeated as a second-team all-conference selection.

-On April 12, 2021, Bradley announced that he would transfer to San Diego State.
-He was named to the First Team All-Mountain West.
-Bradley averaged 16.9 points and 5.4 rebounds per game.
+On April 12, 2021, Bradley announced that he would transfer to the San Diego State Aztecs program.
+He was close with former Aztec Matt Mitchell, his former Amateur Athletic Union teammate.
+Bradley was also a family friend of former Aztec standout Michael Cage.
+In his first season at San Diego State University, Bradley was named first-team All-Mountain West in 2021–22.
+He averaged 16.9 points and 5.4 rebounds per game.
 He opted to return for his fifth season of eligibility, in order to complete his degree in criminal justice.
-On December 31, Bradley scored 23 points in a 76-67 victory at UNLV and surpassed the 2,000 point threshold.
+On December 31, 2022, Bradley scored 23 points in a 76-67 victory at UNLV and surpassed the 2,000 point threshold.

+In his final season with the SDSU Aztecs, Bradley was instrumental in leading his team all the way to the championship final of the 2023 NCAA March Madness Tournament, knocking off numerous higher-seeded teams and losing to the Uconn Huskies in the final.

+Professional career

+After going undrafted in the 2023 NBA draft, Bradley signed his first professional contract with the Rostock Seawolves of the Basketball Bundesliga on August 17, 2023.

+On October 18, 2024, Bradley signed with the Houston Rockets, but was waived the next day.
+On October 27, he joined the Rio Grande Valley Vipers and on November 7, he was waived by the Vipers.